ShahierNashaat/Blog/README.md

 - go to the repository folder in your command prompt.
 - run `bundle install`.
 - run `npm install`
+- To run the test run `rspec` in your command prompt.

 ## Author